MACRO-team/education-population/G_metrics_on_manualcoding.md

-Metrics for the papers in Belland et al., 2017:
+The Metric for the papers in Belland et al., 2017:
+Krippendorf alpha with a nominal scale is 0.875.

 Metrics for the extended manualcodings in Gupta et al., 2023
 |Raters|Krippendorf alpha|